alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_075_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## Episode 75: Once Upon a Time...
 (46) - My First Theatrical Feature Film Begins!

 The other day, I bought a pair of jeans...

 I usually wear Uniqlo's stone-washed-style ones that cost about 3000 yen, but they had gotten quite worn out.
 Then my wife said, "Wear something more age-appropriate!"

-So I went to a jeans specialty store and bought a certain famous brand's "503" or something like that.
+So I went to a jeans speciality store and bought a certain famous brand's "503" or something like that.
 8500 yen (tax included).
 Nearly three times the price of what I used to wear.
 Well, whether expensive means better - it certainly is different.
 Though of course, there are plenty of jeans that cost twice as much as these, so I settled on these "503s" as my version of "age-appropriate."

 I'm a 45-year-old with an "almost" standard Japanese body type, so naturally I need alterations - hemming the length, the leg length.